zaphodbeeblebrox3rd/venvoy/README.md

 - **Peer review** - Reviewers get your exact computational environment
 - **Multi-architecture deployment** - Seamless scaling from laptop to cloud infrastructure
 - **HPC clusters** - Work on research computing clusters without root access

+### What Venvoy is Not
+Venvoy cannot eliminate hardware-level differences that affect floating-point math.
+I will provide an example of a totally unavoidable difference between arm and x86_64.

 ### 🌐 **How Cross-Platform Magic Works:**
 - **🏢 HPC Clusters & Research Computing**: Apptainer/Singularity containers without root access